 Travelers who have visited the Li River might have found that even a common photo of the Li River can be made into an elegant postcard.
 The Li River Scenic Area is renowned for its karst landforms, limestone cones, cylinders, and hills, which have inspired countless Chinese poets and artists, and have been repeatedly depicted on the country’s newspaper and magazine currently.

-Best times to travel: A good time for touring the Li River could be anywhere from May to November.
-However, early summer (from May to June) is the perfect time for touring the river, when the Li River is in its high flow period.
+Best times to travel: A good time for ing the Li River could be anywhere from May to November.
+However, early summer (from May to June) is the perfect time for ing the river, when the Li River is in its high flow period.
 Taking a cruise on the Li River in early summer, when the weather is not so hot, you can have more enjoyment of the river, when its limestone hills are decorated with fresh green plants.

 The dock for boarding a Li River cruise is quite near Guilin City.
 The whole journey is 55 kilometers long, passing various colorfully named peaks and shoals, Crown Cave, Yangdi Village, and Xingping Town, and disembarking at Yangshuo Town (another Guilin highlight with graceful idyllic landscapes).
 We have made a video recording the Li River cruise.
 You can also check out other Guilin’s attractions.